iotaledger/iota-sandbox/CONTRIBUTING.md

-# Contribute to project_title
+# Contribute to IOTA Sandbox

-This document describes how to contribute to project_title.
+This document describes how to contribute to IOTA Sandbox.
 We encourage everyone with knowledge and passion in IOTA technology to do so.

 Thanks! :heart: